Statistical Methods Guidance

 “Choosing an appropriate sample size”

-- Sampling: Design and Analysis, a textbook by Sharon Lohr.
+- Sampling: Design and Analysis (Lohr).

 - how to reduce the minimum sample size needed in trials